anianimals-moe/simple-feed/readme.md

 Getting Started
 - Have npm, yarn, and tsx installed globally (not covered by this readme, sorry), yes I know tsx has issues
-- Prepare feeds.json, which is a combination of output from blueskyfeeds.com backup json with all feeds combined in an array []
+- [Prepare feeds.json](docs/feeds.md), which is a combination of username, app password, and output from blueskyfeeds.com backup json with all feeds combined in an array []
-  - e.g. if only 1 feed, put a [ at the front and ] and the end and rename the json file to feed.json
+  - e.g. if only 1 feed, put [{user:example@domain.com, password:0000-1111-2222-3333, feeds:[]}] and put the output inside the feeds [] and rename the json file to feed.json
+  - Every feed must have a unique shortName, even across users.
+This is a restriction to save database storage space
 - [Prepare the environment file](docs/env.md)
 - On console, run <yarn install> to download /node_modules
 - On console, run <yarn register> to register the feed to Bluesky's app layer